wesley-lawson13/wesley-lawson13/README.md

-- 👋 Hi, I’m Wes, I am currently a Junior at Boston College in the Morrissey College of Arts and Sciences pursuing a B.S. in computer science.
+- 👋 Hi, I’m Wes, I am currently a Senior at Boston College in the Morrissey College of Arts and Sciences pursuing a B.A. in computer science.
-- 🌱 Through an enthusiastic approach to learning, I have developed a solid mathematical and technological foundation reflected by my proficiency in Python and Java.
+- 🌱 Through an enthusiastic approach to learning, I have developed a solid mathematical and technological foundation reflected by my proficiency in Python and Go.
 - 📝 I'm currently learning Django and React in my spare time and have an interest in backend web development.
 - 💪 Because of my prior work and leadership experiences, I approach each challenge with a strong sense of leadership, communication, and collaboration.
 - 🏀 I’m a huge fan of the Boston Celtics and Philadelphia Phillies, and enjoy all sports.